go-vela/site/content/usage/samples/secrets_external.md

 ## Scenario

-User is looking to create a pipeline that can integrate with a private Vault to inject secrets that can not be used with pushing Docker image to a registry.
+User is looking to create a pipeline that can integrate with a private Vault to inject secrets that can not be used with pushing a Docker image to a registry.

 {{% alert title="Note:" color="primary" %}}
 It is assumed you have created secret `vault_token` in the web interface or [CLI](/docs/cli/).
 {{% /alert %}}

 The samples show a pipeline using repository secrets.
-Vela contains three secret types repository, organization, and shared.
-For examples on organization and shared please see the [secret concepts](/docs/concepts/pipeline/steps/secrets/) documentation.
+Vela contains three secret types: repository, organization, and shared.
+For examples on organization and shared, please see the [secret concepts](/docs/concepts/pipeline/steps/secrets/) documentation.

 ### Steps